-Registered animal scientist accredited by the British Society of Animal Science and current holder of the Saputo Dairy UK Lectureship in Animal Science and Bioinformatics.
+Registered animal scientist accredited by the British Society of Animal Science and Senior Lecturer in Animal Science and Bioinformatics.
 Graduating with a BSc (Hons) in Agriculture and a PhD in Animal Science (pig nutrition and health) from Harper Adams University (sponsored by AB Vista and the Silcock Fellowship for Livestock Research), Stephen is subject coordinator for the postgraduate veterinary pharmacy course and teaches on aspects of livestock production science and animal science research skills.
 He is also an AMTRA qualified animal medicines advisor (all species), with a background in agriculture and specialist interests in animal health and non-ruminant nutrition.
 With a particular focus on livestock production reseach, Stephen is a member of the HAU Reseach Degrees Committee, HAU Research Degrees Awarding Board, Taught Postgraduate Course Committee, Undergraduate Animals Course Committee and a member of the Food Safety Subgroup of the Pig Health and Welfare Council.

 I am involved in teaching and leading a range of modules at Foundation, Batchelor and Master levels, including:

 Research interests in mono-gastric health and nutrition.
 In particular, the biological mechanisms underpinning the interactions between enzymes, minerals and macro nutrients on immunology, physiology and gene expression.
 Also, host and microbiome interactions, including the use of pre- and pro- biotics.
 My research includes work on super dosing phytase feed enzymes and pharmaceutical zinc oxide supplemetation in pigs, to impove health, performance and welfare.
 In addition, I have worked on straw bedding ingestion in both sows and growing pigs and how this influences nutrient digestibility.
 My research also covers the quality of feeding ingredients and the use of prebiotics in chickens and pigs.
 More information on my research can be found by clicking the research project links below.